poole/lanyon/_posts/2017-07-14-abundance-mindset-concurrency.md

 across all the system's CPUs.
 Concurrency is a scarce resource for a JavaScript developer: if you spend too much time on a task, you're blocking other functions from the event loop;
-if you spin up too many processes, you're adding CPU contention and wasting resources.
+if you spin up too many processes, you're creating contention and wasting resources.